 Col. Blaise enters and is welcomed by the Chief of Protocol.
 They whisper together, after which the Chief approaches the table.

-Mr. S-G, I have the honor to introduce Col. Blaise, just returned from Kigali.
+Chief of Protocol: Mr. S-G, I have the honor to introduce Col. Blaise, just returned from Kigali.

 Col Blaise stands holding the box.